Epistemology: The Science Of Thought

 “Consciousness is ultimately of or about something other than itself — it is ultimately relational.”

-The tired argument that one cannot prove anything beyond one’s own consciousness was, contrary to what you may have heard all your life, refuted long ago, and thoroughly so, by Thomas Aquinas, when he wrote the following:
+The argument that one cannot prove anything beyond one’s own consciousness was, contrary to what you may have heard, refuted long ago, and thoroughly so, by Thomas Aquinas, when he wrote the following:

 “No one perceives that he understands except from this, that he understands something: because he must first know something before he knows that he knows.”